 The Proposal should:

-- Include one signed Proposal marked “original” by email to arrive at the office of the College on or before August 15, 2022 at 5:00 m.
-EST;
+- Include one signed Proposal marked “original” by email on or before January 31, 2023 at 5:00

-- Name, mailing address, email address, telephone and email address of the contact person(s) for the Proponent;
+- name, mailing address, email address, telephone and facsimile numbers of the contact person(s) for the Proponent;

 The Proponent must confirm that the Proponent neither has nor has had access to any Conflict of Interest Confidential Information as defined below:

 - “Conflict of Interest Confidential Information” refers to confidential information of the College other than confidential information disclosed to Proponent in the normal course of the RFP.
 The Conflict of Interest Confidential Information is relevant to the project/services required by the RFP and the RFP evaluation process, and the disclosure for which could result in prejudice to the College or an unfair advantage to the

 - “Confidential Information” means information, data, material and items in any form supplied to the Proponent by the College or otherwise acquired by the Proponent in connection with this RFP, whether supplied to or acquired by the Proponent before or after the issuance of this RFP, as well

 as all software and deliverables supplied or created by the Proponent.